Swrve/swrve-android-sdk/README.md

   </manifest>
   ```

-  Note that you must replace `YOUR_PACKAGE_NAME` with the main package of your app.
+  Note that you must replace `YOUR_PACKAGE_NAME` with the main package of your app and `"Your app title"` with the title of your app.
 The listener services for push notifications need to live in one of your app’s packages.

 2. Provide the sender ID (the project number obtained from the Google Developer Console) to the SDK on initialization.
 If you haven’t specified any special configuration, do the following: